-One of the most courageous answers to any question is simply, “I don’t know.”
-The uncertainty that comes from lack of knowledge is powerful.
-It also rears its head when there is an element of something you’re buying you don’t understand.
+The uncertainty that comes from lack of knowledge rears its head when there is an element of something you’re buying you don’t understand.
 This happens in sales conversations at Element Three all the time.
 People ask us questions, and it is normal for these questions to come with a degree of discomfort.
 It’s uncomfortable to not have the knowledge needed to make a good decision or to follow along with a conversation completely.
-But you should not be afraid to ask.
+Having to say "I don't know" is uncomfortable.
+But you should not be afraid to do it.

 The way we talk about strategy is commoditized.

-Nowadays, everyone and their brother is taking your overall business strategy into consideration—or at least they love to say that they do.
+Nowadays, pretty much every marketing partner you might work with is taking your overall business strategy into consideration—or at least they love to say that they do.
 But is that manifesting itself in the way the work is done?
 Business does not act in a vacuum, and neither should your operations expert, sales strategist, or marketing consultancy.
 These are core competencies of any business and they need to click into what you already have going on, and understand where they can be most impactful.

 What does it mean to be a strategist?

 First and foremost, a strategist is not an order taker.
-It is incredibly cliche for every marketing agency in the world to talk about how much they want to be your partner and not your vendor, but most of the time that isn’t true.
+Every marketing agency in the world talks about how much they want to be your partner and not your vendor, but much of the time that isn’t true.

-Real strategy isn’t just determining how to rebuild a website or create a brand plan.
-It’s questioning and investigating whether that is even the right solution in the first place.
+Real strategy isn’t just determining how to rebuild a website or create a brand plan when asked to execute one of those tactics.
+It’s questioning and investigating whether they’re the correct tactics in the first place.
 A lot of businesses feel uncomfortable being willing to pay for the answers to this question.
 What makes it hairy is that sometimes your strategy partner can know without doing any real research whether or not the tactic you think you need actually makes sense for your overall strategy.
 Take one look at a truly out-of-date website and anyone can know it needs a refresh.
 The questions only multiply from there, however.
 Here are a few:

 - How well do you know your buyer?
 Who does this website need to address?